 Conflict is not a strange thing for people.
 Human beings experience it in their day-to-day lives – with their friends, families, and more so their professional lives.
 In the workplace, conflict causes a massive degree of frustration, pain, discomfort, sadness, as well as anger.
 It is a normal life aspect.
 In the world of today, organizations hire employees from diverse geographical locations with dissimilar cultural and intellectual backgrounds, as well as various viewpoints.
 In a working environment where people have disparate outlooks toward the same problems, disagreements are bound to happen.

 Conflicts are inevitable in a person’s day-to-day life.
-And when they happen, the idea is not to try preventing them but rather resolving and managing them in an effective manner.
+And when they happen, the idea is not to try to prevent them but rather to resolve and manage them in an effective manner.
 When people use the appropriate tools of resolution to address issues, they will be able to keep their differences from rising to major problems.
 “Establishing conflict management processes in a company is fundamental as it helps reduce conflict instances among employees,'' says Casper Hansen, an expert in resume writing from Resumethatworks.
 Conflict resolution is integral in the corporate world as it helps to distinguish a good business from a bad one.
 So, as a business owner, what steps should you follow to resolve a conflict?
 Well, below are some ways through which you can manage and resolve conflict in the workplace.

 The first step in resolving conflict is clarifying its source.
 Defining the cause of the conflict will enable you to understand how the issue came to grow in the first place.
 Additionally, you will be able to get both parties to consent to what the disagreement is.
 And to do so, you need to discuss the needs which are not being met on both sides of the issues.
 Also, you need to warranty mutual understanding.
 Ensure you obtain as much information as possible on each side’s outlook.
 Continue asking questions until you are confident that all the conflicting parties understand the issue.